Daedren/MangaManage/README.md

 Nothing really.
 - Perhaps upscale if some scans are found to be of bad resolution.
 - Information about missing chapters in the push notification
+- Fill in 'AlternativeSeries' in the metadata.
+Especially useful when looking up the exact name on Anilist.
 - Perhaps make the archive folder have series' names again for those who read directly from the cbz folders
   - Or provide a folder with symlinks/hardlinks